-- Use our Waterproof Orthopedic Dog Beds on their own or add one of our wonderful polar fleece or luxury fabric covers for even more comfort and style!
+- Use our Waterproof Orthopedic Dog Beds on their own or add one of our polar fleece or luxury fabric covers for additional warmth, comfort and style.

 About Our Waterproof Orthopedic Dog Beds

-This unique and innovative mattress is over 20 cm thick.
-It is made up of a central layer of pocket springs sandwiched between 4 layers of deep rebound felt.
-This core is then wrapped in lambswool and compressed and buttoned inside a tough zipped natural cotton drill inner bag.
+This unique and innovative luxury dog bed mattress has a central layer of pocket springs sandwiched between 4 layers of deep rebound felt.
+This core is then wrapped in lambswool and compressed and buttoned (tufted) inside a tough zipped natural cotton drill inner bag.
 The height of the bed provides ease of access and egress for dogs that suffer from lack of mobility.

 Like all Berkeley dog beds, our Waterproof Orthopedic Dog Beds are designed, engineered and made by skilled craftsmen exclusively in the UK.

 You probably sleep on a pocket spring mattress.
 They are the preferred choice for most human orthopaedic beds.
-Typically, in one of our Large mattresses, there are around 220 individual springs, housed in fabric pockets, all working independently of each other.
-This means that support is offered from the edge to the very centre of the mattress.
-These provide a dynamic response to the natural body movement of your dog.
+They provide a dynamic response to body movement.
 They react intelligently to individual body contours to cushion vulnerable exposed joints such as hips and elbows.
-This allows your dog the freedom to either ‘nest’ or stretch-out with ease.
+This allows your dog to either ‘nest’ or stretch-out in total comfort.